 In the following sections, I present the descriptive and inferential findings from analyses.
 First, I discuss the frequency of mathematics course repetitions among community college transfer students.
 Second, I describe the ever- and never- horizontal and vertical course repeaters in terms of age, gender, and race/ethnicity.
 Third, I discuss ever- and never- horizontal and vertical course repeaters by their college experiences, such as enrollment status and financial aid status.
-Fourth, I discuss the regression results that examine the relationship between course-repetition and college outcomes.
+Fourth, I discuss the regression results that examine the relationship course-repeaters and student outcomes.